Keʻelikōlani: Defender of tradition

-Ruth was a staunch defender of ancient Hawaiian traditions and customs.
-While the kingdom became Christianized, Anglicized, and urbanized, she preferred to live as a noble woman of antiquity.
+Ruth was a defender of ancient Hawaiian traditions and customs.
+While the kingdom became Christianized, Anglicized, and urbanized, she preferred to live as a noblewoman of antiquity.
 While her royal estates were filled with elegant palaces and mansions built for her family, she chose to live in a large traditional stone-raised grass house.
-While she understood English and spoke it well, she used the Hawaiian language exclusively, requiring English-speakers to use a translator.
+While she was fluent in English, she used the Hawaiian language exclusively, requiring English-speakers to use a translator.
 Although trained in the Christian religion and given a Christian name, she honored practices considered pagan, such as patronage of chanters and hula dancers.

 She continued to worship the traditional gods and various aumakua, or ancestral spirits.
 When Mauna Loa erupted in 1880, threatening the city of Hilo with a lava flow, her intercession with the goddess Pele was credited by Hawaiians with saving the city.
 When the ruling monarchs asked her to pose for official photographs, she often refused.
 Only a dozen photographs of Ruth are known to exist.

 Considered a beauty in her youth, she gained weight as she grew older, and a surgery for nasal infection disfigured her nose, although rumors circulated that it was her second husband Davis who had broken her nose in one of their many fights.

-She came to adopt some modern ways, such as Victorian fashions in hairstyle and dresses.
+She adopted some modern ways, such as Victorian fashions in hairstyle and dresses.
 Christian missionaries caused Hawaiian royal women to become self-conscious about their Hawaiian looks.
-They were uncomfortable with their dark skin and large bodies which had been considered signs of nobility for centuries.
-No matter how Westernized their manners, they were seen as a "Hawaiian squaw."
+They were uncomfortable with their dark skin and large bodies that had been considered signs of nobility for centuries.
+No matter how Westernized their manners, they were seen as a "Hawaiian squaw".
 By the last half of the 19th century, Hawaiian women were going in two different directions.
 Many European men married Hawaiian women they found exotic, favoring those who were thin and had pale complexions.

 Ruth defied this ideal, weighing 440 lbs and standing over 6 ft tall.
 Her broad features were accentuated by a nose flattened by surgery for an infection.
-To add on to her stature, listeners described Princess Ruth's voice as a "distant rumble of thunder."
-She rejected English and the Christian faith.
-The U.S. minister to Hawaiʻi Henry A. Peirce dismissed the princess as a "woman of no intelligence or ability."
-Many Westerners interpreted her clear defense of the traditional ways as backward and stupid.
+To add to her stature, listeners described Princess Ruth's voice as a "distant rumble of thunder."
+The U.S. minister to Hawaiʻi Henry A. Peirce dismissed the princess as a "woman of no intelligence or ability".
+Many Westerners interpreted her adamant defense of traditional ways as backward and stupid.